xiaixue/photo-annotator/README.md

 * Changes the picture date with a random date within a given date and hour range
 * Writes a random coordinate to the picture given the coordinate and the allowed radius.

 > NOTE: If you want the coordinate to be exactly your input, input 0 in the allowed radius.

+> It supports spanish (es), english (en) and chinese (zh)

 ---
 ### Disclaimer